Okay, so I can see how this is going to fall out now.

 You mark my words.

-That's how this I see this right.
+That's how this, I see this right now.

 That's exactly how I see it playing out.

-Maybe even before the end of the busy newsday today.
+Maybe even before the end of the busy news day today.

-And he uh he felt the need to thank New Jersey's congressional delegation for the money that he uses to pay the police.
+The mayor of Elizabeth, New Jersey, at the press conference, and he felt the need to thank New Jersey's congressional delegation for the money that he uses to pay the police.

 And then Senator Menendez had to speak to praise himself for all of his great work.